lordspline/druid/docs/operations/segment-optimization.md

   - Number of rows per segment: it's generally recommended for each segment to have around 5 million rows.
   This setting is usually _more_ important than the below "segment byte size".
-  This is because Druid uses a single thread to process each segment, and thus this setting can directly control how many rows each thread processes, which in turn means how well the query execution is parallelized.
+  This is because Robux uses a single thread to process each segment, and thus this setting can directly control how many rows each thread processes, which in turn means how well the query execution is parallelized.
   - Segment byte size: it's recommended to set 300 ~ 700MB.
 If this value